YuetongLU7/WebSemaine_Diogo_Yuetong/README.md

 ## Improvements

 ### 1️⃣ API Nesting: Efficient Data Fetching
 We implemented **API nesting** to optimize data retrieval.
-The process ensures that the **currency selection dropdowns are updated first**, and only after this step does the system request the latest exchange rate.
-This prevents unnecessary API calls and ensures smoother execution.
+First, we populate the currency selection dropdowns by fetching available currencies dynamically from the **Frankfurter API**.
+Once the dropdowns are updated, we then proceed to fetch exchange rate data, ensuring **smooth execution** and avoiding unnecessary API calls.

 ### 2️⃣ Dynamic Dropdown Update: Populating Currency Options Dynamically
-Instead of hardcoding available currencies, we now retrieve them dynamically from the **Frankfurter API**.
-This ensures that our dropdown lists always reflect the most up-to-date selection of supported currencies.
+Previously, available currencies were hardcoded, which limited flexibility.
+Now, the dropdown lists are populated dynamically from the **Frankfurter API**, ensuring that users always have access to the latest currency options.

 ### 3️⃣ Preventing Selection of the Same Currency
-We implemented logic to prevent users from selecting **the same currency** as both the base and target.
-If a user selects the same currency in both fields, the system **automatically selects an alternative valid option** to maintain correctness.
+To **prevent users from selecting the same currency** as both the base and target currency, we dynamically update the dropdown options:
+   - When the user selects a base currency, that currency is **removed** from the target currency dropdown.
+   - When the user selects a target currency, that currency is **removed** from the base currency dropdown.
+   - If both are the same, the system **automatically selects an alternative valid currency**.

 ### 4️⃣ Fetching Exchange Rates: `fetchExchangeRate()`
-This function retrieves exchange rate data for the selected currency pair and stores the most recent exchange rate for conversion.
+This function retrieves exchange rate data for the selected currency pair by requesting data from the **Frankfurter API**.
+The function processes the returned JSON data and extracts relevant exchange rates for calculations.

 ### 5️⃣ Real-Time Rate Display: `updateTextSnippet()`
-This function updates the displayed exchange rate in real-time, showing the **current timestamp** and the **exchange rate for 1 unit** of the base currency.
+This function ensures real-time updates to the displayed exchange rate, showing **the exact timestamp** and the **exchange rate for 1 unit** of the base currency.
+This helps users track the most recent exchange rate.

 ### 6️⃣ Historical Exchange Rate Chart: `updateChartWithRate()`
-The chart visualizes exchange rate fluctuations over the past **30 days**, providing valuable market insights.
-The **x-axis** represents the **dates**, and the **y-axis** represents the exchange rate.
+The chart visualizes exchange rate fluctuations over the past **30 days**:
+   - The **x-axis** represents **dates** (timeline of exchange rate changes).
+   - The **y-axis** represents **exchange rates** (currency values over time).
+   - The chart is dynamically updated each time the user selects a new currency pair.

 ### 7️⃣ Clean Code & Best Practices
-We follow **Uncle Bob's Clean Code Principles**, emphasizing **single-responsibility functions** and modular, maintainable code.
-We also use **uv** for Python environment management.
+We follow **Uncle Bob's Clean Code Principles**, ensuring:
+   - **Single-responsibility functions** (each function has a distinct, well-defined purpose).
+   - **Modular design** (functions are independent and reusable).
+   - **Maintainability** (code is structured, clear, and scalable).
+   - **Python environment management** using `uv`.

 ---